Cherry Kiss

 Logo

 During my research, I took notice of what Gen Z, my target audience, was drawn towards.
-They liked the classic look and funky elements that are prevalent in 70’s design.
+They are drawn towards makeup with unique fonts, eye-catching colors, and illustrative elements.
 Patterns and illustrations are very popular in both fashion and packaging.

 The color combination was the trickiest form of feedback because people had various opinions and it was splitting.
 I had to keep removing the lesser denominator, but the final design and the design on the right were evenly split.
 I decided to make an executive decision though to pick the design that focused more on the red and pink.